c00z/Front-end-Developer-Interview-Questions/README.md

 * Explain what ARIA and screenreaders are, and how to make a website accessible.
 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
 * What does CORS stand for and what issue does it address?

+#### Behavioral Questions:
+* What are your biggest strengths?
+Weaknesses?
+* What would your peers and instructors say about you?
+* Why did you choose to got to GA?
+* What was your greatest challenge at GA?
+* What was your favorite part about WDI?
+* How well do you work on teams?
+* What did you like/not like about your last job?
+* Where do you see yourself in 3/5 years?
+What kind of environment?
+* What is your greatest achievement?

 #### HTML Questions: